Optimizing The Getup - Part 1: But First, Why?

 My passion for strength, and specifically the kettlebell, combined with a desire to help you with your own strength journey lead to the idea of creating a 10-part series on “Optimizing the Getup.”

-Each week I’ll breakdown an individual phase of the getup, share why it’s important, how it relates to the whole movement, and what you’d what to look for whether self-coaching yourself or coaching another person.
+Each week I’ll breakdown an individual phase of the getup, share why it’s important, how it relates to the whole movement, and what you’d want to look for whether coaching yourself or coaching another person.

 But before I begin my step-by-step breakdown of the Getup, I felt it was necessary to bring to attention why you’d want to train the Getup in the first place.